anbose/option-pricing-modules/README.md

 # European Option Pricing and Greeks Web Application

-This repository contains a Python web application built using Streamlit to calculate European option prices based on the Black-Scholes formula and visualize various option Greeks interactively.
+This repository contains a Python web application built using Streamlit to calculate European option prices based on the Black-Scholes formula and visualize the effect of various parameters on the option price interactively.

+**Try the live application here: (https://option-pricing-modules-anbose.streamlit.app/)**

 ## Overview